rm511130/fact/README.md

 - You should see a message like this one: `2020/03/02 21:39:23 Starting Factorial Application...`
 - You can now test it using a browser:    `http://localhost:3000/35`
 - And you'll get as a reply:              `Calculating Factorial: 35! = 10333147966386144929666651337523200000000`

+I also uploaded the Docker Image to the Docker Hub:  https://hub.docker.com/r/rmeira/fact

 # (c) fact on Pivotal Cloud Foundry